 The Car Allowance Rebate System, commonly known as Cash For Clunkers, was a scrapping program that officially kicked off on the first of July 2009 and ended in August 2009.
-The Cash for Clunkers program was initiated by the US Federal Government and provided a three billion cash incentive for United States citizens who wish to trade in their old and less fuel conserving vehicles for newer and more fuel conserving vehicles.
+The Cash for Clunkers program was initiated by the US Federal Government and provided a three billion cash incentive for United States citizens get paid cash for cars to trade in their old and less fuel conserving vehicles for newer and more fuel conserving vehicles.

 The deadline for submission of application for the Car Allowance Rebate System was the 25th of August.
 However, the program came to an end on the 24th of August.
 The funds that were set apart for Cash for Clunkers were exhausted.
 According to the Department of Transport, the one billion dollars set aside for this program was exhausted by the 30th of August 2009.
 By the 30th of July, the demand for the program was so high that the U.S Congress had to approve an additional 2 billion to bring the total sum of the program to 3 billion.

 The Car Allowance Rebate System was first initiated by the President Barrack Obama administration in June 2009.
 The law gained mostly bipartisan support in Congress and was under the administration of the National Highway Traffic Safety (NHTSA).
 To be eligible for the program, car dealers were to submit certain essential information to NHTSA on behalf of the qualified new car dealer.

 The “Cash for Clunkers” program started in July 2009.
 To be eligible to sell your car, there were certain conditions you needed to meet.
 The conditions were as follows:

 - The car you wish to trade needs to be less than 25 years old

 - The car must be in drivable condition

 - The fuel efficiency of the car must be below 18 miles per gallon according to EPA rating